nsqio/nsq/README.md

 #### Background

-`simplequeue` was developed as a a dead-simple in-memory message queue.
+`simplequeue` was developed as a dead-simple in-memory message queue.
 It spoke HTTP and had no knowledge (or care) for the data you put in or took out.
 Life was good.

 We used `simplequeue` as the foundation for a distributed message queue.
 In production, we silo'd a `simplequeue` right